zikun-li/zikun-li.github.io/_pages/about.md

   - /about.html
 ---

-I am Zikun Li, a PhD student majoring in Computer Science.
-I received my Bachelor's degree at Peking University in 2021.
-My research interests are in networked systems, data mining, machine learning, systems for quantum computing and their intersection.
+I am Zikun Li, a fist-year PhD student at the Computer Science Department of Carnegie Mellon University, and honorably advised by Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/).
+My research interests are in Quantum Computing Systems, Reinforcement Learning and their intersection.

-I am lucky to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) at Peking University to learn and design algorithms in data stream mining.
-I am also honored to have worked closely with Prof. [Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/) at CMU on quantum circuit super-optimization and with Prof. [Jiannan Wang](https://www2.cs.sfu.ca/~jnwang/) at SFU on the intersection of database and machine learning.
+I received my Bachelor's degree in Computer Science at Peking University in 2021.
+At PKU, I am lucky to have worked with Prof. [Tong Yang](http://net.pku.edu.cn/~yangtong/) on designing algorithms in data stream mining.

-For the time being, I am applying for PhD in Computer Science.

 <!-- # News